samsuh/2026-journal/README.md

 # 2026-journal

+## 4/9/26 - Thursday
+- Final hair appt

 ## 4/8/26 - Wednesday
-- Going to check out the motorcycle car wash in the afternoon.
-S might join.
+- DONE ~~Going to check out the motorcycle car wash in the afternoon.
+S might join.~~ she didnt join. pretty unreliable every turn. prob will reserve energy invested into any friendship there until she initiates.
-- Will kill time after that and then goto open mic night.
-Open mic night has been dead the last 2 weeks, so if it's dead again tonight, i'll prob stop going.
+- ~~Will kill time after that and then goto open mic night.
+Open mic night has been dead the last 2 weeks, so if it's dead again tonight, i'll prob stop going.~~
+  - was moderately dead again third week in a row. there were 2 musicians and J. better than the 2 weeks prior, but i'm not sure it's a reliable thing to try to maintain consistently. i need to think about whether it's constructive and helping, or if it's just wasting time.

 ## 4/7/26 - Tuesday
 - DONE ~~Gym, Set B~~